sloancinkle/shuffleboard/README.md

 * Main Score: Large numbers show the total accumulated score for the game.
 * Turn Indicator: The white dot indicates whose turn it is to throw.
-* Round Score: Small numbers show how many points would be added to your main score if the round ended now.
+* Round Score: Small numbers show the score for the current round.
 This updates instantly as pucks move.
 * Throws Remaining: The dashes at the bottom represent your pucks.
 Each player gets 4 throws per round.

 ---